STUDIO POLICIES

 why do older children have longer lessons?

 For reasons of attention span, lessons for children ages 5-8 are 30 minutes in length.
-During this time, parents accompany students to lessons, and our pace is somewhat slower, developing technique at the piano, rhythm skills, melodic memory, note reading on the staff, and importantly, the ability to sing in tune utilizing the system of singing pitches on syllables called solfége, which helps children master pitch relationships—a foundational musical skill.
+During this time, parents accompany students to lessons, and our pace is slower, developing technique at the piano, rhythm skills, melodic memory, note reading on the staff, and importantly, the ability to sing in tune utilizing the system of singing pitches on syllables called solfége, which helps children master pitch relationships—a foundational musical skill.
 Once children hit age 9, they are ready for a different approach that speaks to their growing intellect.
-We begin exploring more deeply the logic of music theory and the music we learn at the piano becomes more complicated.
-Parents are not required to attend lessons at this age, and in fact, many children prefer to attend lessons on their own as it becomes one way of establishing a burgeoning awareness of themselves as an individual separate from their parents.
-As a teacher, I do my best to attend to the whole child, and that is why I build these developmental transitions into my teaching curriculum.
+We begin exploring more deeply certain activities such as ear training, chord theory, and piano technique and the activities we do at the piano become more complicated.
+Piano lessons become more demanding and for us to have the time we need, lessons will extend in length from 30 minutes to 60 minutes.
+Occasionally when necessary, I allow for 45-minute lessons as a transitional stage.
+Parents are not required to attend lessons at this age, and in fact, many children prefer to attend lessons on their own as it becomes one way of establishing a burgeoning awareness of themselves as individuals.
+As a teacher, I do my best to attend to the whole child, and that is why I build these developmental transitions into my curriculum.

 how do I get started?